Learn how to make beads on your own

 Shape of the Wirewire for beading

-Various shapes are available in all types of beading wire, shapes include round, half-round, twisted, square and triangle.
+Various shapes are available in all types of beading wire.
+Shapes include round, half-round, twisted, square and triangle.
 The shape you choose will depend on the piece you are making and the style you want.

-Scale of Wire gauge?
+Gauge of Wire

 The thickness or diameter of the wire is measured by the gauge.
 Between 12 and 28 are the most common sizes used for wire and bead jewelry making.
 The lower the gauge number is the bigger the thickness of the wire will be.